Wing Chun: Biu jee

 The third and last form, biu jee 镖指 (镖指, biāo zhǐ, biu1 ji2, darting fingers), is composed of extreme short-range and extreme long-range techniques, low kicks and sweeps, and "emergency techniques" to counter-attack when structure and centerline have been seriously compromised, such as when the practitioner is seriously injured., As well as the pivoting and stepping developed in Chum Kiu, a third degree of freedom, involves more upper body, and stretching is developed for more power.
 Such movements include close-range elbow strikes and finger thrusts to the throat.
 For some branches, this is the turbo-charger of the car; for others, it can be seen as a "pit stop" kit that should never come into play, recovering your "engine" when it has been lost.
 Still, other branches view this form as imparting deadly "killing" and maiming techniques that should never be used without good reason.
 A common Wing Chun saying is, "Biu jee doesn't go out the door".
 Some interpret this to mean the form should be kept secret; others interpret it as meaning it should never be used if you can help it.

 Wooden dummy

 Mu ren zhuang (木人樁 (木人桩, mù rén zhuāng, muk6 yan4 jong1, wooden dummy)) is performed on a wooden dummy, which serves as a training tool to teach the student the use of Wing Chun Kuen's 108 movements against a live opponent.
 There are many versions of this form which come from a variety of Wing Chun Kung Fu lineages.

+The Star Dummy consists of three poles that are embedded into the ground in a triangle with each pole an arm's span apart.
+The associated form consists of kicking the poles using the various kicks found in Wing Chun: front kick, front kick with the foot pointed out using the broad area of the foot and knee rotation to outside, and sidekick.

+Weapons

+Baat Jaam Dou (八斬刀)

+Baat Jaam Dou (八斬刀 (八斩刀, Bā Zhǎn Dāo, Eight Way Chopping Knives)), also known as Yee Jee Seung Do (二字雙刀 (二字双刀, èr zì shuāng dāo, Parallel Shape Double Knives)).

+A form involving a pair of butterfly knives.
+Historically the knives were also referred to as Dit Ming Do ('Life-taking knives').
+The Baat Jaam Do form and training methods teach advanced footwork and develop additional power and strength in both stance and technique.
+The Baat Jaam Do also help to cultivate a fighting spirit, as the techniques are designed for combat.